Mt Coot-tha precinct projects

 - 2016-17 – three stages of upgrades including new shelters, picnic seating, barbecues, pathways and a bridge, two new toilet blocks, improving the car parking and installing a turnaround for cars.

-Council is committed to implementing a shuttle service at Mt Coot-tha which will provide another transport option for visitors to travel between key destinations on the mountain.
-Planning for the Mt Coot-tha shuttle service is currently underway.
+Council is committed to implementing a shuttle bus service at Mt Coot-tha which will provide another transport option for visitors to travel between key destinations on the mountain.
+The service is scheduled to launch in late 2019.

 Mt Coot-tha Visitor Information Centre